pthang23/Singing_Voice_Transcription/README.md

 # Singing Voice Transcription
 Singing Voice Transcription is a module that aim to automatic transcript singing voice into music note.
 Given a polyphonic music, it is able to find and extract main melody at note-level from that music singing voice.
+You can find some demo samples [here]().

 This module is referenced and improved from a part of [Omnizart](https://github.com/Music-and-Culture-Technology-Lab/omnizart) by [Music and Culture Technology (MCT) Lab](https://github.com/Music-and-Culture-Technology-Lab).

-## Demo
-We provide some demos to help you understand more clearly how this module work:<br>

 ## Installation
 Before starting, make sure you have conda or [miniconda](https://docs.conda.io/en/latest/miniconda.html) installed, then create new environment: